frleb/notes-de-livres/les-5-niveaux-de-leadership.markdown

 # Les 5 niveaux de leadership : Atteignez votre plein potentiel de John C. Maxwell

+> “Leadership is influence.
+It is the ability to obtain followers.
+When the leader lacks confidence, the followers have no commitment.
+A leader is great not because of his power, but because of his ability to empower others.”
+> — John C. Maxwell

+"Si vous pensez que vous dirigez mais que personne ne vous suit, alors vous ne faites qu’une promenade."

 ## Les 5 niveaux de leadership

 ### Niveau 1 : Position